vishalm019/Student-portal/README.md

 Notes:

---host 0.0.0.0 makes the app accessible outside the container.
+    -host 0.0.0.0 makes the app accessible outside the container.

---port 5000 exposes Flask on port 5000.
+    -port 5000 exposes Flask on port 5000.

---no-cache-dir avoids extra pip cache files in the container.
+    -no-cache-dir avoids extra pip cache files in the container.

 ## 2. Build the Docker image